 Civic Action Fellowship

-The State of California and a coalition of eight public and independent universities — led by Dominican University of California — are launching a statewide program that draws on public service as a way to help pay for college.
+The State of California and a coalition of eight public and independent universities — led by Dominican University of California — have launched a statewide program that draws on public service as a way to help pay for college.

 The Civic Action Fellowship integrates service and academic work with a focus on career preparation and community engagement.
 California Volunteers announced the Civic Action Fellowship today in partnership with Dominican University of California President Mary B. Marcy and leadership from University of the Pacific, CSU Stanislaus, Cal Lutheran, Cal State LA, UC Berkeley, UC Merced, and San José State University.

 Each partner university is designing its own program within the California Volunteers model.
 The Fellowship is modeled after the Reimagining Citizenship initiative that in 2018 launched a partnership between Dominican and the City of Novato while California Volunteers Chief Service Officer Josh Fryday was serving as the city’s mayor.